nyand/tomopetto/README.md

 Tomopetto （友ペット）
 =========
+*Check DEVELOP branch for latest additions/changes to the code.
+MASTER will be empty until a stable release is complete.*

 Tomopetto is a pet simulation game similar to Tomodatchi.
 It is developed with Ruby using the [Gosu](http://www.libgosu.org/) framework.
 The goal of this project was to learn to program in Ruby and to learn the basics of programming a 2D game architecture and engine.